astronomer/astro-docs/cloud/stable/02_develop/02_customize-image.md

 In the same way you can add Python and OS-level Packages into existing files, you're free to add a folder of `helper_functions` (or any other files for your DAGs to use) to build into your image.

-To do so, add the folder into your project directory and rebuild your image.
+To do so, follow the guidelines below.

+### Add the folder into your project directory

 ```bash
 virajparekh@orbiter:~/cli_tutorial$ tree